-- Use our ESG risk assessment to continuously evaluate social risks and gradually improve our assessment as a basis for prioritisation. - Derive dedicated KPIs and measures across our organisation and monitor effectiveness, including engaging with direct business partners, the value chain and our employees. - Set up policies to formulate our expectations of stakeholders. - 4 Provide access to whistleblowing channels. - Share our progress and learnings by adapting internal processes and our governance to ensure that we provide regular updates within this annual ESG report format.
+Use our ESG risk assessment to continuously evaluate social risks and gradually improve our assessment as a basis for prioritisation.

+Derive dedicated KPIs and measures across our organisation and monitor effectiveness, including engaging with direct business partners, the value chain and our employees.

+Set up policies to formulate our expectations of stakeholders.

+Provide access to whistleblowing channels.

+Share our progress and learnings by adapting internal processes and our governance to ensure that we provide regular updates within this annual ESG report format.

+44 In 2021/2022, our replies to the Higg Brand and Retail Module were verified by TÜV Rheinland.